 Neighborhood is committed to high-quality, low cost healthcare which involves managing administrative costs by increasing operating efficiencies and reducing unnecessary expenditures.
-Administrative cost changes resulted in an -0.8% change to the Essential Health Benefits Base Rate.
+Administrative cost changes resulted in an -1.6% change to the Essential Health Benefits Base Rate.
 This does not include broker commissions, taxes, licenses, fees, assessments or profits.

-Neighborhood anticipates that 80.0% of premium dollars (net of taxes and fees) will go towards medical expenses.
+Neighborhood anticipates that 82.9% of premium dollars (net of taxes and fees) will go towards medical expenses.
 This is an estimate which may be subject to change based on medical trends and other adjustments under federal regulations.
-This is directly due to low enrollment levels which do not meet federal standards for assessing medical loss ratio rebates.
+Enrollment levels are considered when assessing medical loss ratio rebates.
 Neighborhood is in compliance with ACA regulations.